Work begins on new Coolidge peaking plant

 Calgary, Alberta-based TransCanada Corp. began work on a $500 million natural-gas-fired power plant in Coolidge, one of three gas plants southeast of Phoenix that will supply Salt River Project customers.

-The 12 generators at the Coolidge Generating Station will be able to go from idle to full steam in about 10 minutes when the plant opens in 2011, supplying as much as 575 megawatts to the SRP system, or enough electricity for about 143,750 houses.
+The 12 generators at the Coolidge Generating Station will be able to go from idle to full steam in about 10 minutes, a capability aligned with efforts to boost peak power across utilities, when the plant opens in 2011, supplying as much as 575 megawatts to the SRP system, or enough electricity for about 143,750 houses.

-The "peaking" power plant will be important for SRP to quickly meet electricity demand on hot summer afternoons or when other power plants unexpectedly shut down, said Alex Pourbaix, president of TransCanada's energy division.
+The "peaking" power plant will be important for SRP to quickly meet summer demand on hot afternoons or when other power plants unexpectedly shut down, said Alex Pourbaix, president of TransCanada's energy division.

 "The 12 units offer a great deal of efficiency and flexibility," he said.

-The plant will be able to supply as little as 20 megawatts of electricity at a moment's notice, which could supplement power lost if the breeze dies down at a wind farm supplying SRP, or move to full power if a major electrical source powers down.
+The plant will be able to supply as little as 20 megawatts of electricity at a moment's notice, which could supplement power lost if the breeze dies down at a wind farm supplying SRP, or move to full power during times of highest demand or if a major electrical source powers down.

 "You never know when you might need the plant," Pourbaix said.